Iraq: Climate

 Much of Iraq has a hot arid climate with subtropical influence.
 Summer temperatures average above 40 °C for most of the country and frequently exceed 48 °C. Winter temperatures infrequently exceed 15 °C with maxima roughly 5 to 10 °C and night-time lows 1 to 5 °C. Typically, precipitation is low; most places receive less than 250 mm annually, with maximum rainfall occurring during the winter months.
 Rainfall during the summer is rare, except in northern parts of the country.

 The northern mountainous regions have cold winters with occasional heavy snows, sometimes causing extensive flooding.
 Iraq is highly vulnerable to climate change.
 The country is subject to rising temperatures and reduced rainfall, and suffers from increasing water scarcity for a human population that rose tenfold between 1890 and 2010 and continues to rise.

+The country's electrical grid faces systemic pressures due to climate change, fuel shortages, and an increase in demand.
+Corruption remains endemic throughout all levels of Iraqi governance while the political system has exacerbated sectarian conflict.
+Climate change is driving wide-scale droughts across the country while water reserves are rapidly depleting.
+The country has been in a prolonged drought since 2020 and experienced its second-driest season in the past four decades in 2021.
+Water flows in the Tigris and Euphrates are down between 30 and 40%.
+Half of the country's farmland is at risk of desertification.
+Nearly 40% of Iraq "has been overtaken by blowing desert sands that claim tens of thousands of acres of arable land every year".

+However, in 2023, Mohammed Shia al-Sudani announced that government was working on a wider "Iraqi vision for climate action".
+The plan would include promoting clean and renewable energy, new irrigation and water treatment projects and reduced industrial gas flaring, he said.
+Sudani said Iraq was "moving forward to conclude contracts for constructing renewable energy power plants to provide one-third of our electricity demand by 2030".
+In addition, Iraq will plant 5 million trees across the country and will create green belts around cities to act as windbreaks against dust storms.

+In the same year, Iraq and TotalEnergies signed a $27 billion energy deal that aims to increase oil production and boost the country's capacity to produce energy with four oil, gas and renewables projects.
+According to experts, the project will "accelerate Iraq's path to energy self-sufficiency and advance Iraq's collective climate change objectives".